Tim Finchem: PGA Tour Commissioner

 Finchem took the position of Commissioner on June 1, 1994, succeeding Deane Beman, who retired after nearly 20 years in the post.
 Finchem had previously served as Vice President of Business Affairs, Deputy Commissioner, and Chief Operating Officer of the Tour.

-As Commissioner, Finchem expanded the earnings opportunities for PGA Tour players both domestically and internationally.
-He presided over three television broadcasting deals (1997, 2001 and 2005).

 In 2006, the total PGA Tour purse was $256.8 million, up from $56.4 million in 1994.
 That remarkable growth has a lot to do with Tiger Woods, but Finchem's supporters also give him some of the credit.

-Finchem received the 2001 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.
-He is a single-figure handicap golfer.

-Finchem was succeeded by Jay Monahan on January 1, 2017.
+Finchem was succeeded by Jay Monahan in January 2017.

+On March 12, 2025, in conjunction with The Players Championship, Monahan presented Finchem with the Tour's Lifetime Achievement Award, making him the 14th recipient of that honor.
+That same night, the Tour unveiled the Commissioner Tim Finchem Library, located inside the TPC Sawgrass clubhouse.